hamilton-marc/bowling-score-api-ts/README.md

 ### Prerequisites

-Be sure you have Node Package Manager (npm) installed
+Be sure you have NodeJS including Node Package Manager (npm) installed

 ### Installation